How do I register with the Minnesota Fathers' Adoption Registry (MFAR)?

 What must I do after registering with MFAR?

 You must notify MFAR if your address changes.
-This is to assure that you receive notice if your child is in the adoption process.
+This is to make sure that you receive notice if your child is in the adoption process.
 See the MFAR Frequently Asked Questions page for more information.

 Will I have to pay child support if I register with MFAR?

 Registering on MFAR does not force you to pay child support.
 However, child support agencies may search MFAR to find a putative father.
-If a search locates your name in MFAR, the child support agency will help you establish parentage and an order for child support.
+If your name is located in MFAR, the agency will help you establish parentage and an order for child support.

 You may want to contact the local county child support office.
 If you apply for child support, the child support office can help you establish paternity.
 Visit the Minnesota Department of Human Services Applying for services webpage.